hmcalister/Hopfield-Network-PyTorch/README.md

 Run `pip install -e .` to install the package as editable.

-Use the package in any python script by importing `HopfieldNetworkPyTorch`
+Use the package in any python script by importing `HopfieldNetworkPyTorch.HopfieldNetwork` or `HopfieldNetworkPyTorch.ModernHopfieldNetwork`